The5thAxiom/dnd/src/pages/witcher-2022/dhaniya-the-wolf.md

 -   Not actually a wolf, just a big doggy.
 -   Named after the free coriander we failed to get.
 -   Very good boi
+-   Doesn't like bats
+-   Is a G for Genius

 ## Images for reference: